-The Chicanas Changing History symposium will include opening remarks by Dean Rosario Ceballo, a keynote lecture by U-M alum Dr. Natalia Molina, panel discussions, public receptions, an exhibition tour of La Raza Art and Media Collective, 1975 – Today, at the University of Michigan Museum of Art (UMMA), and a ribbon-cutting to officially launch the digital archive at the U-M Library.
+The Chicanas Changing History symposium featured opening remarks by Dean Rosario Ceballo, a keynote lecture by U-M alum Dr. Natalia Molina, panel discussions, public receptions, an exhibition tour of La Raza Art and Media Collective, 1975 – Today, at the University of Michigan Museum of Art (UMMA), and a ribbon-cutting to officially launch the digital archive at the U-M Library.

 Through oral histories, data collection, exhibitions, and public programs, this project honors the contributions of the first 100 Chicanas to earn doctoral degrees in any field of history.
 It is also an intervention: interrogating the academy’s organizational culture that systematically excludes Chicanas is at the core of this initiative.
 The First 100: Chicanas Changing History was founded by Dr. Lorena Chambers, who received her doctorate from the History Department at the University of Michigan.

-Participants: John Carson, Rosario Ceballo, Lorena Chambers, David Choberka, Elizabeth Cole, Raevin Jimenez, Jim Leija, Earl Lewis, Natalia Molina, Edras Rodriguez-Torres, George Sánchez, ToniAnn D. Treviño, and Félix Zamora Gómez.
+Participants included John Carson, Rosario Ceballo, Lorena Chambers, David Choberka, Elizabeth Cole, Raevin Jimenez, Jim Leija, Earl Lewis, Natalia Molina, Edras Rodriguez-Torres, George Sánchez, ToniAnn D. Treviño, and Félix Zamora Gómez.

-Chicanas Changing History: The First 100 Symposium is organized by the Inclusive History Project, the Eisenberg Institute for Historical Studies, the U-M Library, the University of Michigan Museum of Art (UMMA), and UMMA’s exhibition, La Raza Art and Media Collective, 1975-Today.
-It is presented in partnership with the LSA Latina/o Studies Program, LSA Department of American Culture, Stamps School of Art & Design, and the Horace H. Rackham School of Graduate Studies.
+Chicanas Changing History: The First 100 Symposium was organized by the Inclusive History Project, the Eisenberg Institute for Historical Studies, the U-M Library, the University of Michigan Museum of Art (UMMA), and UMMA’s exhibition, La Raza Art and Media Collective, 1975-Today.
+It was presented in partnership with the LSA Latina/o Studies Program, LSA Department of American Culture, Stamps School of Art & Design, and the Horace H. Rackham School of Graduate Studies.

 Event Schedule